 When you start out in a business, you want to be competitive with the big-name tech support brands out there.
 The tricky part with this is pricing yourself accordingly.
 When opening your business, especially as a new entrepreneur, you may be tempted to make your prices too low.
 But, making a profit and staying afloat will be hard to do if you cannot afford to do so.

 However, if you go in the opposite direction and overprice your services, it will be harder to get customers.

 Work to find a happy medium between these two options.
-Make your prices attractive to prospective customers, but not too low that you won’t be able to afford it.
+Make your prices attractive to prospective customers, but not too low that you won’t be able to afford them.
 Staying competitive is hard to do when up against bigger businesses, but this is one way that you can stand out.
-When in doubt look at your other locally owned technical support businesses and try to price similarly.
+When in doubt look at your other locally-owned technical support businesses and try to price similarly.

 Get a Tech Support Merchant Account

 You want to make it as easy as possible for customers to pay you for your services.
 Setting up your own tech support high risk merchant account to process credit and debit card payments will prove to be invaluable.
 The online payment gateway is safe and secure to allow customers to use.
 And with the shift to electronic payment processing, you will be able to capture more of the tech support market this way.
 Be aware of consumer spending trends and protect yourself from fraud and chargebacks where necessary.
 There are additional hurdles in getting a merchant account for tech support but is definitely worth it as you scale and grow your tech support and IT business.

 Follow these tips and do your homework so that you will have a great chance at getting your tech support business up and running.